camit001/Python-In-30-Days/Day_05_Lists/05_Lists.md

 ### Removing Items Using Del

-The *del* keyword removes the specified index and it can also be used to delete items within index range.
+The `del` keyword can remove an item at a specified index and it can also be used to delete items within index range.
 It can also delete the list completely

 ```py
 # syntax